Male Estrogen Levels

 What is a Male Estrogen Levels Chart?

-A male estrogen levels chart is a crucial medical resource that can assist healthcare professionals with the deciphering of hormonal imbalances and recording results against recommended parameters.
-Although typically referred to as a female hormone, estrogen is also present and crucial in male hormone levels.
+Although typically referred to as a female sex hormone, estrogen is also present and crucial in male hormone levels.
 Concise charting and recording of this hormonal level can help target imbalances and maintain bone density, sexual health, and cardiovascular health.

-Testosterone is the most prevalent hormone contributing to male sexual function and development, yet it needs to remain in balance with estrogen, or more specifically estradiol, to help keep the functions well maintained and healthy.
-Estradiol (E2) is a key player in the modulation of sperm cell production, male libido, and erectile dysfunction; therefore, a male estrogen levels chart can offer a great deal of insight into distressing symptoms that your patient may be experiencing.
+Estradiol (E2) is a critical player in the modulation of sperm cell production, male libido, and erectile dysfunction; therefore, a male estrogen levels chart can offer a great deal of insight into distressing symptoms that your patient may be experiencing.

 How does it work?

-Step One: Gather your Resources
+Step 1: Gather your resources

 An easy-to-access and user-friendly chart for recording and analyzing male estrogen levels is key in any healthcare practice.
-Ensure you have your free printable male estrogen levels chart on hand by simply clicking the “Download Template” button or keyword search “male estrogen levels chart” on the extensive database in Carepatrons template library.
+Ensure you have your free printable male estrogen levels chart on hand by simply clicking the “Download Template” button or keyword search “male estrogen levels chart” on the extensive database in Carepatron's template library.

-Fill in the patient's key details and relevant medical history as well as symptoms that may have led to the request for an estrogen levels test.
+Fill in the patient's key details, relevant medical history, and symptoms that may have led to the request for an estrogen levels test.
 This will be through a hematology outlet.
 In the appropriate sections, fill in the results for estradiol and estrone.
-For clear cross-analysis of the recommended parameters, ensure these levels are in pictogram per milliliter (pg/ml).

-Step Four: Store the Template Securely
+Step 4: Store the template securely

 After reviewing the results and hosting a consultation with your patient, you need to secure the template so that access is only granted to relevant parties.
 Ensure this by utilizing Carepatrons HIPAA-compliant free patient records software.
-Here all relevant medical records can be safely stored and collated for ease and security.
+All relevant medical records can be safely stored and collated for ease and security.

 When would you use this Chart?